mui/material-ui/docs/pages/api/expansion-panel-summary.md

 # ExpansionPanelSummary API

 <p class="description">The API documentation of the ExpansionPanelSummary React component.
-Learn more about the properties and the CSS customization points.</p>
+Learn more about the props and the CSS customization points.</p>

 ```js
 import ExpansionPanelSummary from '@material-ui/core/ExpansionPanelSummary';